-This week officially marks the beginning of the 2018 holiday shopping season!
-Every retailer in the nation will be competing against each other for customers and in turn sales.
+The holiday season is in full swing!
+Every retailer in the nation is competing against each other for customers and in turn sales.
 How are you acquiring your online customers?
 Is your marketing spend supporting your most profitable acquisition channel?

 How are you tracking customers’ behavior?